Can we imagine our lives without mobile phones or applications? How many apps do you have on your phone that you almost forgot about?

 Here are simple yet effective elements of gamification that you can use in your mobile apps to boost your user engagement.

-Badges: Badges and stickers can be used as a representation of accomplishments that users can collect, share among their friends and family, and add to their profiles.
+Badges: Badges and stickers can be used to represent accomplishments that users can collect, share among their friends and family, and add to their profiles.

-Points: Point-based rewards are the results of the user’s progress in your app.
+Points: Point-based rewards result from the user’s progress in your app.
 Rewarding users generate more leads and bolster your ROI.

-Leaderboards: Leaderboards maintain a sense of competition by listing all the individual’s progress and often allow them to perform better.
+Leaderboards: Leaderboards maintain a sense of competition by listing all the individual’s progress and often perform better.